sammcowen/readmeWizard/READMEWIZARD.md

 ## Description

-A command line application that allows users to enter their project's information and instantly create a professional readme
+A command line application that allows users to enter their project's information and instantly generate a professional readme.

 ## Demo
+Here is a  demo of my readmeWizard !

-Here is a link to the demo of the readme Wizard !
+Here is a link to the demo as well.

 ## Installation
 Follow these steps to properly install this application:
+Run npm install for inquirer, fs and utils.

 ## Usage

 Instructions for use:
+Run the command node index.js in your terminal.
+This will prompt the questions from inquirer.
+Your  input/answers to the questions will generate a professional readme for your project.Your answers will be used  in the fs.write package, written in markdown format and will automatically generate a readme.md file once all required questions have been answered.

 ## Questions